Research Agenda

 is currently investigating.

-Sixteen active inquiries across the four pillars.
+The questions currently on the Institute's public agenda, across the four pillars.
 Each carries a status, a publication target, and a path from question to output.
-Updated as work moves through the pipeline.
+Published work is listed alongside; the agenda itself covers what is still open.

 Status legend